Last Updated | November 30, 2022

 Who Is Your Target Audience?

 Understanding who you are targeting with your app is the key to developing a mental health application because every age group has different mental states.
 For instance, a young adult going through a heartbreak might be more shattered than an adult going through the same thing.
-This is because of the different maturity levels and experiences for both age groups.
+This is because of the different maturity levels and experiences of both age groups.

 The three aspects integral to any mental health app are: